How to Become a Licensed Professional Counselor in Hawaii

-What are the Supervised Experience Requirements for Becoming a Counselor in Hawaii?
+What Are the Supervised Experience Requirements to Become a Counselor in Hawaii?

 The total supervised practice must be a minimum of 3,000 hours.
 In that time, you will need 100 hours of clinical supervision face to face with clients.
 To show proof of all your supervised experiences, you will need related verification forms that need to be filled out by the clinical supervisor.
 Make sure the verification forms are notarized by the professional(s).

-What are the Examination Requirements for Becoming a Counselor in Hawaii?
+What Are the Examination Requirements to Become a Counselor in Hawaii?

 - Lifestyle and career development